 Volterra

-Volterra, like many towns in Tuscany, has its medieval walls, churches, and is very charming to walk around.
-It sits on a hill with awesome views across the lovely countryside which is known for its wine.
+Volterra, like many towns in Tuscany, has its medieval walls and churches, and is very charming to walk around.
+It sits on a hill with awesome views across the lovely countryside, which is known for its wine.

 Be sure to see the Volterra Cathedral, the Palazzo dei Priori, have a drink by the Piazza dei Priori, and visit the Roman theatre ruins.